 One option is to use a specific theme for squeeze pages.
 SqueezeMe is the only one available on the WordPress theme section.
 It is a one-page site that’s very simple but has full WordPress functionality, so you can add a blog and other bits to the site.
 However, the example provided isn’t the best example of a squeeze page as it looks rather “salesy” with a dubious product.

 Another theme that includes the ability to add squeeze pages is Current.
-This is a well-designed theme for any website, however it has the extra benefit of featuring a Page Builder integration.
+This is a well-designed theme for any website, however it has the extra benefit of featuring a Page Builder integration (although not nearly as robust as our WordPress page builder).
 This makes building pages incredibly easy with the drag and drop feature, meaning a squeeze page is an easy addition to your site.

 The theme was built with app and software products in mind, but it is equally good for simple websites and blogs.
 It’s selling point is the large header space, which you can use to showcase a product to customers immediately upon opening your site.